-Result meeting or above target
+Result not meeting target by 10 per cent or less Result off track from target

-Result not meeting target by 10 per cent or less
+Service Туре Measure Target Quarter 1 Quarter 2 Trend Finance Council Indicator Investments in fossil-free institutions 60% to 80% 63% 64% ~ Waste M 1anagement Council Indicator Proportion of kerbside collection waste diverted from landfill 40% to 45% 32.5% Data unavailable

-Result off track from target
+Indicates measure is also required as part of the Local Government Performance Reporting Framework (LGPRF).

-Service Туре Measure Target Quarter 1 Quarter 2 Trend Finance Council Indicator Investments in fossil-free institutions 60% to 80% 63% 64% ~ Waste Management Council Indicator Proportion of kerbside collection waste diverted from landfill 40% to 45% 32.5% Data unavailable Indicates measure is also required as part of the Local Government Performance Reporting Framework (LGPRF).
-We are currently reviewing any previous data retained for the service and trying to impleme improved data collection model. ent an are med ajority of Sustainabl asured on an annua d in this report.
+We are currently reviewing any previous data retained for the service and trying to implement an improved data collection model.